Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 What is a concussion?

-A concussion is an injury to the tissue or blood vessels of the brain.
+A concussion is a mild brain injury.
 It is usually caused by a bump or blow to the head from a fall, a motor vehicle crash, or a sports injury.
-Sometimes being forcefully shaken may cause a concussion.
+Being shaken forcefully may also cause a concussion.

 What are the signs and symptoms of a concussion?